VISIONS OF CODY

 Kerouac wrote Visions of Cody between October 1951 and April 1952, in New York and San Francisco.

-Although Kerouac considered Visions of Cody to be his masterwork, a view now shared by most
+Although he considered Visions of Cody to be his masterwork, a view now shared by most

 Kerouac scholars, Allen Ginsberg, on first reading the book in 1952, declared it "a holy mess" and